EOR

 "Papaya Global's analytics layer gives our finance team visibility we didn't have before.
 Understanding Germany workforce costs in real time alongside our other markets is genuinely useful."

 Custom pricing based on workforce size and service scope.
-Transparent quote process; pricing reflects enterprise analytics capabilities and multi-country payroll infrastructure.
+Transparent quote process.

 8. Multiplier — Best for CBA and sector compliance